 "Notice" shall mean a written communication between the Parties required or permitted by the Agreement conforming to the requirements of Section 25 (Notices) of the Agreement.

-“Operations Implementation Date” shall mean the date on which BCCKOP officially takes over as Operator of the Facility, which shall be on or such other date as the Parties agree to in writing.
+“Operations Implementation Date” shall mean the date on which BCCKOP officially takes over as Operator of the Facility, which shall be on the Mechanical Completion Date of the Facility as defined in the P&C Agreement or such other date as the Parties agree to in writing.

-"Operating Fee" shall mean a portion of BCCKOP'S compensation on a fixed percentage of actual costs incurred basis for providing the Operating Services to CLIENT pursuant to this Agreement and described in more detail in Section 2.1 of Schedule "B'.
+"Operating Fee" shall mean BCCKOP's compensation on a fixed percentage of actual costs incurred basis for providing the Operating Services to CLIENT pursuant to this Agreement and described in more detail in Section 4.0 of Schedule "B”.

-"Operating Services" shall mean all actions and activities performed by BCCKOP as necessary to gather and process the natural gas streams using the Nitech Facility including but not limited to operations, surveillance, maintenance, and associated financial and administrative tasks in accordance with the terms and conditions of this Agreement.
-The Operating Services are additionally described on Schedule F.
+"Operating Services" shall mean all actions and activities performed by BCCKOP as necessary toprocess the natural gas streams using the Facility including but not limited to operations, surveillance, maintenance (as set forth in Section 4.0 of this Agreement), and associated financial and administrative tasks in accordance with the terms and conditions of this Agreement.
+The Operating Services are more specifically set forth on Schedule F attached hereto.

-"Operating Year" shall mean the period beginning January 1 of any calendar year and ending December 31 of the same calendar year.
+"Operating Year" shall mean the period beginning October 1 of any calendar year and ending September 30 of the next calendar year, or as otherwise directed by CLIENT.

+"Operator" shall mean the company of record that has control of all activities for the Facility on the Subject Property, including that of third parties, Subcontractors, and employees and agents of owners.

 "Party or Parties" shall mean CLIENT and/or BCCKOP.

-"P&S Agreement" shall mean the Nitech Facility Purchase and Construction Agreement executed on June 30, 2000, between CLIENT and BCCK Engineering Incorporated, together with any amendments thereto.
+"P&C Agreement" shall mean the Nitech Facility Purchase and Construction Agreement executed on June 30, 2000, between CLIENT and BCCK Engineering Incorporated, together with any amendments thereto.

-"Operator" shall mean the company of record that has control of all activities for the Facility on the Subject Property, including that of third parties, Subcontractors, and employees and agents of owners.

 "Prime Rate" shall mean, as of any date of determination, the interest rate published by the Wall Street Journal, Eastern Edition, on the day in question in its Money Rates, provided, if no such rate is published on a certain day, the interest rate published on the most recent day will apply.

-"Quarterly Budget Period" shall mean any three-month calendar quarter (January-March, April-June, July-September, October-December) in any given Operating Year.
+"Quarterly Period" shall mean any three-month calendar quarter (January-March, April-June, July-September, October-December) in any given Operating Year.

-"Quarterly Operating Budget" shall mean the estimated cost for all Operating Services to be performed by BCCKOP in any given Quarterly Budget Period as defined in Section 1.2.2 of Schedule "B" of this Agreement.

-"Start-up Costs" shall mean those costs which are described as being necessary for BCCKOP to initiate business and prepare Startup cost from here-good start, operation of the Facility, including but not limited to personnel relocation, hiring fees, personnel physicals, safety equipment and training, down payments, spare parts, tools, computers and accessories, office furniture and supplies, legal and registration fees, leasing and other deposits, manuals, and insurance.
+"Start-up Costs" shall mean those costs which are described as being necessary for BCCKOP to prepare for and initiate, operation of the Facility, including but not limited to, personnel relocation, hiring fees, personnel physicals, safety equipment and training, down payments, spare parts, tools, computers and accessories, office furniture and supplies, legal and registration fees, leasing and other deposits, manuals, and insurance.

-"Subcontractor" shall mean any third party that enters into an agreement with BCCKOP and performs certain work or services in furtherance of BCCKOP'S obligations under this Agreement.
+"Subcontractor" shall mean any third party that enters into an agreement with BCCKOP and performs certain work or services in furtherance of BCCKOP's obligations under this Agreement.

-"Subject Property" shall mean the surface areas associated with the Badger Wash and San Arroyo Fields owned or leased by CLIENT, and any other future surface area associated with other gas recovery projects as defined in Schedule "A" as amended from time to time.
+"Subject Property" shall mean the surface area associated with the Badger Wash Gas Plant owned or leased by CLIENT as further specified on Schedule A attached hereto.

 "Termination Date" shall mean the date when, after Notice of Termination is given by either Party in accordance with Section 22.0, (Termination), of this Agreement BCCKOP ceases operation of the Facility and is no longer considered the Operator of the Facility.